Neill Hall, Room 219

 - Study Abroad

-The Orientation website for incoming first year students contains information on how to take the placement exam.
-If you have questions about the placement exam after reading the information on the Orientation website, contact Brenda Piatz in Academic Programs (ext.
+If you are an incoming first year student, there will be information on the orientation website over the summer about the language placement exam.
+Other students with questions about taking the placement exam should contact Brenda Piatz in Academic Programs (ext.
 6036 or piatz@mac).

 I did not take the placement exam before I came to Macalester.
 What do I do now?